Are Airlines Intentionally Overbooking Their Flights?

 Source: I worked 8 different hotels in 6 years a long time ago.
 If they know especially that it's some kind of special event they ALL do it and will also triple the rack (regular) rate sometimes impose a minimum stay too - fuck locals they'll come back another night goes the thinking.

-I've never been able to wrap my head around this (Score:4, Insightful)
+I've never been able to wrap my head around this (Score:3, Insightful)

 Oh, I understand why airlines overbook.
 But I just can't grasp why a significant number of people who've paid good money for airline tickets simply don't show up.
 If I spend several hundred dollars on something, I'm going to make sure I get what I paid for...